William Ramsay Smith: Career

-At 20 years of age Smith was appointed headmaster of Invergordon Public School, in Easter Ross, but, due to an interest in physiology, he returned to Edinburgh University to study arts and science.
-He then won an entrance scholarship for Medicine of £100 a year for three years.
+At 20 years of age Smith was appointed headmaster of Invergordon Public School, in Easter Ross, but, a growing fascination in physiology, he returned to Edinburgh University to study arts and science and away from school teaching all together.
+He took up a three-year entrance scholarship in medicine worth £100 a year. by 1885 was juggling his medical training with a university post as assistant-professor of natural history and demonstrator of zoology.
 On completing his medical course in 1885 Smith was appointed assistant-professor of natural history, senior demonstrator of zoology at Edinburgh University.
 He graduated BSc (natural sciences) in 1888.

-In 1889 'Illustrations of Zoology' was published which he had prepared in collaboration with J. S. Norwell.
+In 1889 llustrations of Zoology: Invertebrates and Vertebrates was published, prepared in collaboration with J. Stewart Norwell.
 He graduated MB ChM in 1892.
 For two years Smith was demonstrator of anatomy at Edinburgh, and served as examiner at the Royal College of Physicians of Edinburgh.
 During this period he lived at 4 Grange Loan in the south of Edinburgh.
+His wedding to Margaret MacKenzie took place on 1 June 1889 in Aberdeen.
+She was a headmistress and linguist in her own right, and the daughter of James MacKenzie.
+He went on to enter private practice at Rhyl, Wales.